 Besides classic, image, icon, or emoji buttons, you can switch things up by using a carousel feature (ideal for product display).
-In the Landbot builder, the carousel can be found under the name “Picture Choice”.
+In the Landbot builder, you can find the carousel under the name “Picture Choice.”
 The setup is very similar to working with buttons.
 You need to define the title, the image, and (if relevant) a URL:

 Using this feature, the final user experience will look like this:

 Introducing a transactional element into the conversation has never been easier.
 All you need to do is select the chatbot Stripe integration from the features menu and set up the connection:

 However, this layout only appears if you are setting up a new account.
 If you already have one, all you need to do is: